AxonIQ/reference-guide/part-iv-advanced-tuning/advanced-customizations.md

 For your HandlerEnhancer to run you'll need to create a `META-INF/services/org.axonframework.messaging.annotation.HandlerEnhancerDefinition` file containing the fully qualified class name of the handler enhancer you have created.

+> **Note** Since 3.3 Axon version it is possible to configure `HandlerDefinition` with Axon `Configuration`.
+If you are using Spring Boot defining `HandlerDefintion`s and `HandlerEnhancerDefinition`s as beans is sufficient (Axon autoconfiguration will pick them up and configure within Axon `Configuration`).

 Example:

 ```java